emreutkan/jukebox/README.md

 `aireplay attacks`
 - Dos attack on target Network
-- Dos attack on target device `TODO`
+- Dos attack on target device
 - Dos attack on OUI (target all devices with a time interval on a AP)
 - Dos attack on all APs (target all APs with a time interval) `TODO`